United Ireland border poll call: diversions and u-turns

 Another item for negotiation might be who should make a decision on future border polls.
 One very senior unionist source suggested to me that if a poll reaffirmed Northern Ireland's position in the UK, it should be up to a simple majority vote within the assembly to decide when and whether a future referendum might be held.
 Generally Sinn Fein has been keen to take powers away from the secretary of state, but I imagine republicans would be sceptical over devolving decisions on a border poll.

-So if the DUP does adopt a "call their bluff" policy, and these hurdles are overcome, how soon could we have a border poll?'A diversion'
+So if the DUP does adopt a "call their bluff" policy, and these hurdles are overcome, how soon could we have a border poll?

 My senior source suggested it could run at the same time as the next big election - the European election expected in June next year.
 If that happens Northern Ireland would actually beat Scotland to the punch, as its independence vote isn't due until autumn 2014.